Black Mesa (Oklahoma, Colorado, New Mexico): Fauna

 The indigenous top predator is the mountain lion; its cousin, the smaller bobcat, is also present.
 The more omnivorous American black bear is present, along with a variety of prey species including bighorn sheep, mule deer, and pronghorn.
 Eight native species of animal are state-level designated as "rare".
 Two lagomorphs are present, the eastern cottontail (Sylvilagus floridanus), and the black-tailed jackrabbit (Lepus californicus).
 Other mammals include the dog-like coyote, as well as the much smaller prairie dog and a species of badger.

-Nine snake species are found in this arid environment, the plains hog-nosed snake, western coachwhip, bullsnake, longnose snake, plains blackhead snake, blackneck garter snake, plains garter snake, lined snake, and prairie rattlesnake.
+Nine snake species are found in this arid environment: the plains hog-nosed snake, western coachwhip, bullsnake, longnose snake, plains blackhead snake, blackneck garter snake, plains garter snake, lined snake, and prairie rattlesnake.
 The broad-headed skink, prairie racerunner, red-lipped plateau lizard, northern earless lizard, eastern collared lizard, and Texas horned lizard are also indigenous to the area.
 Two types of turtle, the ornate box turtle and the yellow mud turtle have been found in the Black Mesa preserve.
-Only one frog is found in this desert habitat, the American bullfrog, but there are six other species of amphibians; the Great Plains narrowmouth toad, New Mexico spadefoot, plains spadefoot, Woodhouse's toad, red-spotted toad, and the western green toad, all toads.
+Only one frog is found in this semi-arid habitat, the American bullfrog, but there are six other species of amphibians; the Great Plains narrowmouth toad, New Mexico spadefoot, plains spadefoot, Woodhouse's toad, red-spotted toad, and the western green toad, all toads.

 Birds are common, and there are 59 species present during at least some years.
 Seven different raptors are found, the turkey vulture, American kestrel, golden eagle, ferruginous hawk, red-tailed hawk, Mississippi kite, and the prairie falcon, all of which are classed as being of least concern according to the IUCN.
 There is one other bird of prey, the western screech-owl.
 There are no waterfowl found on Black Mesa.
 The mourning dove, greater roadrunner, common nighthawk, common poorwill, ladder-backed woodpecker, red-shafted flicker, olive-sided flycatcher, Say's phoebe, ash-throated flycatcher, Cassin's kingbird, and western kingbird are also found.
 There are five corvids; the black-billed magpie, pinyon jay, American crow, and common raven, as well as the more local Chihuahuan raven.

 61 species of butterfly are found in the preserve, including seventeen skippers, three swallowtails, four hairstreaks, a copper, four whites, nine true brushfoots, two satyrs, and a leafwing.

 There are 91 species of moths on Black Mesa.
 No species of fish are found on Black Mesa.